loutouk/Risk/backend/README.md

 # RiskProjectBack

+## Server deployment

+A jar is generated with the spring-boot-maven-plugin.
+The configuration is done in the pom.xml file, where the main class is specify.
+The plugin generates two files: an app.jar and a app.jar.original.

+To build the jar in the root directory

+`mvn clean install`

+To run the jar

+`java -jar .\target\gs-messaging-stomp-websocket-0.1.0.jar`

 ## Static analysis with SonarQube

 Analyzing a Maven project consists of running a Maven sonar command from the directory that holds the main project pom.xml